ArKaRaShi/git-commands-workshop/README.md

 ### 1. Introduction to Git

 - Overview of version control
-- Benefits of using Git
+- Benefits of using Git and Why gits
 - Basic Git concepts

 ### 2. Setting Up Git